Pin-up model: History

 From the early 19th century, when pin-up modeling had "theatrical origins", burlesque performers and actresses sometimes used photographic business cards to advertise shows.
 These promotional and business cards could be found backstage in almost every theater's green room, pinned up or placed in "frames of the looking-glasses, in the joints of the gas-burners, and sometimes lying on top of the sacred cast-case itself."
 According to historian Maria Elena Buszek, "To understand both the complicated identity and the subversive nature of the 19th-century actress, one must also understand that the era's views on women's potential were inextricably tied to their sexuality, which in turn was tied to their level of visibility in the public sphere: regardless of race, class or background, it was generally assumed that the more public the woman, the more 'public,' or available, her sexuality."
-Famous actresses in early-20th-century film who were sexuality fantasized were both drawn, photographed and put on posters to be sold for personal use.
+Famous actresses in early-20th-century film who were sexually fantasized were both drawn, photographed and put on posters to be sold for personal use.
 Among the celebrities who were considered sex symbols, one of the most popular early pin-up girls was Betty Grable, whose poster was ubiquitous in the lockers of G.I.s during World War II.

-In Europe, prior to the First World War, the likes of "Miss Fernande" (who some identify as Fernande Barrey) were arguably the world's first pin-ups in the modern sense.
-Miss Fernande displayed ample cleavage and full frontal nudity, and her pictures were cherished by soldiers on both sides of the First World War conflict.
+In Europe, prior to the First World War, the likes of "Miss Fernande" (who some identify as Fernande Barrey) were the world's first pin-ups in the modern sense.
+Miss Fernande displayed clear cleavage and full frontal nudity, and her pictures were popular among soldiers on both sides of the First World War.

 Harry Wann paints a "pin-up" girl on a PT boat, Australia, 1944.